 Girl Scout troops may hold in-person meetings if they follow the guidance that pertains to their meeting location.
 See examples of typical meeting locations and the applicable sector guidance in the Navigating COVID 19 Guidelines for Girl Scout Activities.

 Before planning an in-person meeting, troop volunteers should check CDPHE, your county guidance, and the guidelines for the location/business.

-When considering in-person meetings or activities, troops should consult the GSCO recommendations and consider that some Girl Scouts may feel uncomfortable returning to in-person activities and we want to create an inclusive environment for concerned families.
+When considering in-person meetings or activities, troops should consult their county's guidelines and consider that some Girl Scouts may feel uncomfortable returning to in-person activities and we want to create an inclusive environment for concerned families.
 Facilitate a discussion with the families in your troop or group before transitioning back to in-person activities to gauge comfort and to plan for this transition.

 All minor and adult participants will need to have a COVID waiver on file with Girl Scouts of Colorado.

 Before attending an in-person meeting or activity, each participant should submit a COVID-19 pre-screen questions pdf (Spanish version) or COVID-19 pre-screen form (online version).
 Troop volunteers can collect the information and signatures at the event or send to caregivers ahead of the event/meeting on the same day.
 Because the health and safety of everyone is the top priority, if a participant answers "yes" to any of the questions, they should not participate.
 If you are feeling sick at all, you should not attend in-person activities.